-- 1. A full-time faculty member may engage in outside employment only if that employment does not create a conflict of interest or conflict of commitment on the part of that faculty member. - 2.
-Time spent in outside employment must be in addition to, rather than a part of, the normal full-time effort of faculty for the University.
-It should be above the time necessary for the proper and efficient performance of the member's duties for the University.
-The faculty member's absence from the University should not cause the member's colleagues to carry some of the member's duties (e.g., teaching, research, committee work or student advising).
-In general, to avoid a conflict of commitment, the time spent on these outside commitments should not exceed an average of a day per week during the faculty member's contractual period.
-Depending on the facts and circumstances of each individual case, a greater commitment of time may raise no concerns of a conflict of commitment while a lesser commitment of time may raise significant concerns. - 3.
-A full-time member of the faculty may perform teaching or research for other institutions of higher education or other entities that compete with the University with prior written approval by the Chair, the Dean and the Provost.
+- 3. A full-time member of the faculty may perform teaching or research for other institutions of higher education or other entities that compete with the University with prior written approval by the Chair, the Dean and the Provost.
 Traditional academic responsibilities such as preparing papers, speeches, evaluations, articles, scripts, musical scores, books, and artistic works for exhibition or performance for which royalties, honoraria, or the like are received are not limited by this provision. - 4.
 When outside employment is a private endeavor, the distinction from the University must be clear.
 For example, University electronic resources, letterhead or other University identification are not to be used by a faculty member in outside employment for personal reasons. - 5.
 The name of the University is not to be used in publicity or promotion of a product or service without the expressed written authorization of the University. - 6.
-A faculty member may indicate his or her affiliation with the University of Dayton when the indication is made for purposes of personal identification or furthers the purposes of the University.
+A faculty member may indicate their affiliation with the University of Dayton when the indication is made for purposes of personal identification or furthers the purposes of the University.
 The indication may not necessarily imply any sponsorship or endorsement of the activity by the University